Skip to main content

 What Does SaaS Development Cost by Complexity Tier?

-Clutch's 2025 software development survey analyzed 2,300+ projects and found that 43% of SaaS builds come in between $50K and $150K.
-The range is wide because SaaS isn't one thing — a simple scheduling tool and an enterprise CRM both qualify as SaaS, but they're entirely different engineering problems.
+Clutch's 2025 software development survey looked at 2,300+ projects and found 43% of SaaS builds land somewhere between $50K and $150K.
+That's an enormous range.
+There's a reason for it.
+SaaS isn't one thing.
+A simple scheduling tool and an enterprise CRM both get called SaaS, and yet they are completely different engineering problems underneath.

-Tier 1 — Simple SaaS ($40,000-$80,000, 12-20 weeks): Single-purpose tools.
-Think appointment scheduling, invoice generation, or form builders.
-Core features: user authentication, one primary workflow, basic dashboard, email notifications, and Stripe billing.
-No real-time features, no team collaboration, no complex permissions.
-These products target solo users or very small teams.
+Tier 1, Simple SaaS ($40,000-$80,000, 12-20 weeks): Single-purpose tools.
+Appointment scheduling, invoice generation, a form builder.
+What you're actually paying for is user authentication, one primary workflow, a basic dashboard, email notifications, and Stripe billing sitting on top.
+Nothing real-time here.
+No team collaboration.
+No tangled permissions to reason about.
+These products serve solo users or very small teams, and that narrow focus is the whole point of them.

-Tier 2 — Mid-Complexity SaaS ($80,000-$180,000, 20-32 weeks): Team-oriented products.
-Project management tools, CRM systems, HR platforms.
-Features include: role-based access control, team workspaces, third-party integrations (Slack, Google, Zapier), reporting dashboards, and multi-tier subscription plans.
-This is where most funded startups land after their pre-seed or seed round.
+Tier 2, Mid-Complexity SaaS ($80,000-$180,000, 20-32 weeks): Team-oriented products.
+Think project management tools, CRM systems, HR platforms.
+Now you're adding role-based access control, team workspaces, and integrations into the usual suspects like Slack, Google, and Zapier.
+Reporting dashboards land here too, along with multi-tier subscription plans.
+This is where most funded startups end up once their pre-seed or seed round closes.

 Cost FactorSimple SaaSMid-ComplexityEnterprise